4 big things: how to retain customers for life, 8 ways to attract customers on slow days, and more

 - Make it mobile.

 Plus, she provides some tips on maximizing and making the most of downtime.

 Our take: Every business experiences slow stimes.
 These tips provide great ideas to encourage customers to come into your store without breaking the bank.

 Did you enjoy “4 big things: how to retain customers for life, 8 ways to attract customers on slow days, and more”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.